emilgras/flask-todo/README.md

 ```

-create your local virtual environment
+create and activate a local virtual environment

 ```sh